blacktear23/django_tidb/README.md

 This library is based on django’s mysql backend and change some logic and support features to fit TiDB.

-For now this package is tested in python 2.7
+For now this package is tested in python 2.7 and django 1.8.x

 # Usage